brucland/RP2040/PIO/input_capture/README.md

 * The *mov* command does what you would expect, but can optionally logically invert or bit-reverse on move.
 * The *set* opcode loads immediate data.
 In my program it sets i/o pin values directly.
 * The *in* opcode always operates on the isr register.
 It shifts out the number of bits you specify iteratively into isr register.
-The code is setup to autopush the isr into the CPU input FIFO.
+The code is setup to autopush the isr into the CPU input FIFO to save one instruction.

+As configured, the PIO state machine counts at 125 MHz, with an overhead of two cycles per timing event (easy to compensate for).
+If the input is a 10 MHz square wave, there will be 12 or 13 counts recorded in each FIFO entry (barely useful).
+If the input is a 1 KHz square wave there will be 125000 counts per event.